-Our support department gets a lot of questions about virtual machines and recently, a lot of these questions relate to backing up Hyper- V host machines and any virtual machines hosted on that machine.
+Our support department gets a lot of questions about virtual machines.
+Recently, a lot of these questions relate to backing up Hyper- V host machines and any VM’s hosted on it.
 Here’s a quick guide to getting the most out of your host machine and virtual machine backups using StorageCraft ShadowProtect.

 1. Be sure that the virtual hard disk (VHD) is running on a separate volume from the OS system.
-This means you’ll have a system drive (we’ll call it C:) and a separate volume (we’ll call it V:) where your VHD is stored.
+This means you’ll have a system drive (we’ll call it C:) and a separate volume (we’ll call it V:).
+This is where your VHD is stored.

 2. Having the VHD run from a separate drive will not only increase the performance of the machines, but will also make it possible to segregate your backup jobs, which will be useful in a moment.